 Because dissertations are very specialized, they usually are not appropriate for undergraduate level research projects unless you are doing very in-depth research, such as for a thesis or independent study, or the topic is very new and not much has been published on it.

-To evaluate whether the dissertation would be useful, read the abstract in Dissertations and Theses.
+To evaluate whether the dissertation would be useful, read the abstract in Dissertations and Theses (Global).

-Start by searching Dissertations and Theses, a library database providing access to the world's most comprehensive collection of dissertations and
+Start by searching Dissertations and Theses (Global), a library database providing access to the world's most comprehensive collection of dissertations and

 If the dissertation you need is not available in Dissertations and Theses, you will need to borrow it from another library.
 Usually, dissertations are available only at the institution that granted the author's degree.
 Sometimes the author submits multiple copies of the dissertation, and the library will have a circulating copy it can lend.
 Some institutions also post dissertations freely online.